Which Documents Do You Need to Sell a House?

 Proposed marketing plan

-Much like the listing agreement, the proposed marketing plan lays out how your agent will go about marketing and selling your home.
-The marketing plan offers a game plan for home showings, open houses, social media marketing, and promoting your home across the top real estate websites to capture buyers’ attention.
+Much like the listing agreement, the proposed marketing plan lays out how your agent will promote and sell your home.
+It offers a game plan for home showings, open houses, social media marketing, and advertising your home across the top real estate websites to capture buyers’ attention.

 Comparative Market Analysis (CMA)

 Not sure how much your house could go for on the current real estate market?
-That’s why you hired an agent; they will generate a comparative market analysis report for you.
+Your agent will generate a comparative market analysis (CMA) report for you.

-A comparative market analysis compiles all of the information about home sales in your immediate area, including homes that are currently for sale, homes midway through transactions, and homes that sold recently.
+A CMA compiles information about home sales in your immediate area, including homes currently for sale, homes midway through transactions, and homes that recently sold.

 Your agent will evaluate all of this data and be able to advise you on how much you should list your home for.
 This information is imperative before you put your home on the market, as a bad pricing strategy spells doom for your sale.